 Because of this book, I understood early in my college career the importance of the true, unfiltered words of the actual actors in a historical event.
 As a result, I was drawn further into the study of history and, eventually, into my career as a history teacher.
 What A People’s History brought to my attention is that American history is much more interesting than that.
 Our history is an exciting, sometimes appalling, struggle for power and that makes us just like every other country that has ever existed.

 A long list of “good guys” with no one to struggle with is neither a true story nor a good story.
 It doesn’t resonate because it leads the student to believe that we are all waiting for the next exceptional leader, instead of becoming a force for change in our own communities.
 A People’s History helped me recognize this as a student of history and inspires my attempt to bring true stories to young people, weary of the inaccessible lists that history teaching has become.

-I use Howard Zinn’s chapter on the Mexican-American War as a starting point to teach my students Imperialism, Manifest Destiny, and Westward Invasion.
+From A People’s History of the United States, I use Howard Zinn’s chapter on the U.S. -Mexico War as a starting point to teach my students Imperialism, Manifest Destiny, and Westward Invasion.